-Good news - we are open for Learn To Row sessions and our class schedule is below.
-We will also offer sculling lessons for those who are interested or who feel safer rowing in a single.
-Please be aware of our COVID protocol on the boathouse grounds and on the water.
-Our LTR 100 Series Beginners' classes have evening sessions on M/W and Saturday mornings beginning in June and going through early fall.
-These 4-week sessions include 2 weeks of specialized coaching 2 times a week and 2 weeks of team rowing with our Recreational Team.
-This class design gives participants training at a higher level and provides a great bridge to our Masters program.
-For those looking for more after the initial sweep rowing class, we offer Learn To Scull 200 sessions throughout the summer.
-The sculling classes will also provide Blue or Green certification to row independently as a member of the club.
+Our Learn to Row (LTR) 100 Series Beginners' classes have evening sessions on Mondays and Wednesdays from June through early fall.
+These 5-week sessions include 2 weeks of specialized coaching 2 times a week and 3 weeks of team rowing with our Recreational Team.
+These classes are designed to give participants training at a higher level and provide a great bridge to our Masters program.
+For those looking for more after the initial sweep rowing class, we offer Learn To Scull 200 sessions throughout the summer as well as an Intermediate level sweep class in September.
+The sculling classes also provide Club members Blue or Green certification to row independently in single shells.
 Quick definition: Sweep rowing - each rower has one oar; Sculling - each rower has two oars.

 LTR 100 Sweep Rowing